-- Day-Ahead Scheduling Reserve DASR Availability. - Day-Ahead Scheduling Reserve DASR Offer Price Offers to provide Day-Ahead Scheduling [30-Minute] Reserve DASR are in dollars/MW of reserve to be provided, and \$0/MW is a valid offer. - A valid generator or Demand Response energy offer must be available in the Day-Ahead Energy Market to participate.
+- DASR Availability. - DASR Offer Price Offers to provide DASR are in dollars/MW of reserve to be provided and \$0/MW is a valid offer. - A valid generator or Demand Response energy offer must be available in the Day-Ahead Energy Market to participate. - Energy resources need to have an energy offer available in the Day-ahead Market to participate in the DASR Market. - All generator units that submit Day-ahead energy offers and meet the DASR Market Eligibility requirements are considered available to provide DASR (Must offer requirement). - All Demand Resources that submit Day-ahead energy offers and meet DASR Market Eligibility requirements may provide DASR (Markets Gateway System default = unavailable).
+Demand Resources may voluntarily make themselves available to provide DASR. - DASR Offer Quantity (MW) for online units is derived in both the dispatch run and pricing run as the lesser of: - o difference of the (Economic Max Day-ahead Dispatch Point scheduled)

-- Energy resources need to have an energy offer available in the Day-aAhead Market to participate in the Day-Ahead Scheduling ReserveDASR Market. - All generator units that submit Day-aAhead energy offers and meet the Day-Ahead Scheduling ReserveDASR Market Eligibility requirements are considered available to provide Day-Ahead Scheduling reserveDASR (Must offer requirement). - All Ddemand Rresources that submit Day-aAhead energy offers and meet the Day-Ahead Scheduling Reserve DASR Market Eligibility requirements may provide Day-Ahead Scheduling reserve DASR (Markets Gateway System default = unavailable).
-Demand Rresources may voluntarily make themselves available to provide Day-Ahead Scheduling Reserve DASR. - Day-Ahead Scheduling Reserve DASR Offer Quantity (MW) for Online UHnits is derived as the lesser of: - o difference of the Economic Max Day-ahead Dispatch Point scheduled; - o Ramp Rate (thirty (30) minutes). - Day-Ahead Scheduling Reserve DASR Offer Quantity (MW) for Offline Uhnits is derived as the lesser of: - o Economic Max; - o Economic Min + (Ramp Rate (thirty (30) minutes Startup Time plus Notification Time in minutes)).
+- Where the DA Dispatch Point scheduled MW is the energy MW in the dispatch run, - Where the DA Dispatch Point scheduled MW is the energy MW in the pricing run and the Economic Max is the relaxed Economic Max due to integer relaxation for eligible Fast-Start resources; - o Ramp Rate (thirty (30) minutes). - DASR Offer Quantity (MW) for offline units is derived as the lesser of: - o Economic Max; - o Economic Min + (Ramp Rate (thirty (30) minutes Startup Time plus Notification Time in minutes)).